hyvor/hyvor-blogs-cli/README.md

 ## Using GIT

-If you are using GIT, make sure to add `.hb.cli.json` to .gitignore.
+If you are using GIT, make sure to add `.env` to .gitignore.